Read this short passage about John the Baptist. And then I have a question for you.

 25. Flavius Josephus, The Wars of the Jews, Book 2, Chapter 8:118.

-26. For more on this, see William Lane Craig, “Thallus on the Darkness at Noon,” http://www.reasonablefaith.org/thallus-on-the-darkness-at-noon; Gary Habermas, The Historical Jesus (1999), 196–197; Lee Strobel, The Case for Christ (1998), 84–85.
+26. For more on this, see William Lane Craig, “Thallus on the Darkness at Noon,”https://www.reasonablefaith.org/writings/question-answer/thallus-on-the-darkness-at-noon; Gary Habermas, The Historical Jesus (1999), 196–197; Lee Strobel, The Case for Christ (1998), 84–85.
 The darkness could not have been the result of an eclipse because an eclipse can not take place during a full moon, as was the case during the Jewish Passover season, the time of Jesus’s crucifixion.
 Africanus points this out as well.